awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 The implementation MUST instantiate a [Local CMC](local-cryptographic-materials-cache.md) to do the actual caching.

-The settings need to be consistent.
-Here are examples of ambiguous or inconsistent settings:
-A grace interval that exceeds the grace period is inconsistent because only one attempt is made per grace interval and the grace period will end before the next interval.
-An in flight TTL that exceeds the grace period is inconsistent because the grace period will expire before the in flight TTL.
-An in flight TTL that is less than the grace interval is inconsistent because only one attempt is made per grace interval and even if the in flight TTL expires before the interval another attempt should not start.

-The [Grace Interval](#grace-interval) MUST be less than or equal to the [Grace Period](#grace-period).
-The [Inflight TTL](#inflight-ttl) MUST be less than or equal to the [Grace Period](#grace-period).
-The [Grace Interval](#grace-interval) MUST be less than or equal to the [Inflight TTL](#inflight-ttl).

 ### Grace Period

 A number of seconds (at least 1, default 10).